-- The department will prepare a personnel transaction form (PTF) using the electronic template.
+- The department will prepare a personnel transaction form (PTF) using the electronic template accessed through Phoenix.

-- In order to assure a graduate assistant is paid, please follow the deadline dates published on the Payroll website.
+- In order to ensure a graduate assistant is paid, please follow the deadline dates published on the Payroll website in the office of Human Resources.
 In order to approve the PTF, the Graduate School must determine that the assistant is registered for the appropriate number of hours.
 Please encourage students to register early.
 Approval for assistants not yet registered cannot be forwarded to Academic Financial Services and will be returned to the department.

-- The component unit head should send a memo to the Graduate School explaining the reasons for requesting approval if any of the following apply:
+- The component leader should send a memo to the Graduate School explaining the reasons for requesting approval if any of the following apply:

-- Student is enrolled for less than the required semester hours.
+- The student will be enrolled for less than the required semester hours.

-- Student will be employed more than half-time.
+- The student will be employed more than half-time.

-- Student will be employed in a department other than her/his major.
+- The Student will be employed in a department other than her/his major.

-- The component unit head and dean will approve the PTF and send it to the Graduate School for approval.
-The Graduate School will check Colleague to verify the following required items:
+- The component leader will approve the PTF and send it to the Graduate School for approval.
+The Graduate School will verify the following requirements: